 2. At the same time, the transition result is added to the translation memory.

-3. Finally, the next segment is transferred to the system clipboard to paste it (e.g via the above mentioned paste shortcut) into the editor on the website.
+3. Finally, the next segment is transferred to the system clipboard to paste it (e.g via the above mentioned paste shortcut) into the editor on the website in the system browser.

 All above happens as one action automagically!
 It means that in some cases you can bypass editing the segments in CafeTran altogether.
 Just use paste and copy keyboard shortcuts to transfer segments between CafeTran and the system web browser.

-Of course, you may need to block the simultaneous next segment action.
+If necessary, you can block the simultaneous next segment action.
 Then, uncheck the AutoNext box in target editor's toolbar in CafeTran.
 The AutoNext checkbox appears only if the "External editor" option is selected in the Edit menu.
 Blocking the automatic "Next segment" action might be useful if you also want to edit the translation in CafeTran's editor (e.g to place the tags in the target segment or add a term to the glossary).

 If you work with two programs, it is ergonomic to have them both in one view.
-CafeTran lets you organise its editors layout to put the interface in the split view along with your system web browser:
+CafeTran has a special window layout for this purpose called Layout 7 Half Screen available via the View > Window layout menu.

-Finally, resize CafeTran's window to cover half of the screen.
-Also, both modern Windows and MacOS systems have a feature which lets you split the screen in half to see two applications in one view.
+Note that modern Windows and MacOS operating systems have a feature which lets you split the screen in half to see two applications in one view.